connet-dev/connet/README.md

 ### Client

-To run in client mode, use `connet --config client-config.toml` command.
+To run a client, use `connet --config client-config.toml` command.
 Here is the full client `client-config.toml` configuration spec:
 ```toml
 [client]